ramaseshan/ramaseshan.github.io/src/content/2016-03-08-not-git-commit-virtualenv.md

         Now I pull down your code on a Windows machine, remember the virtualenv python references to something called "/usr/bin/python" ??
 It dosent even exist in Windows.
 Its called python2.7.exe in windows (assuming you have setup all the environment variables correctly).
 Now that could fail.

-**So always, remember always check in the source, not the result of running a process.**
+**So always, remember only to check in the source, not the result of running a process.**

 A virtualenv is rather platform specific; a Windows virtualenv may require different binaries than one created on Linux.
 The paths in the script files will almost certainly use absolute paths, not relative paths tying a virtualenv to a specific location on your harddisk.